mdelias/heir.cash/src/site/store.md

 ---
-title: Get Yours
+title: Store
 layout: layouts/base.njk
-subtitle: Clone and deploy your own EleventyOne starter template.
+subtitle: Purchase a word-list, starter kit, or WY SF today.
 ---

-## Hosting
+## SAFU Wallet

 This site is deployed by, and hosted by [Netlify](https://www.netlify.com).